The Best Coastal Walks in Cornwall 2022

 The jewel of the walk is at the cove itself which will reward you with sparkling waters and multi-coloured rocks, standing tall like islands protruding upwards from the sea.
 This exceptional spot should be savoured and makes the perfect place to linger with a picnic and bathe in the scenery.

-The return route takes you across the heathland, following in the footsteps of many a weary walker.
+The return route takes you across the heathland, following in the footsteps of many a weary walker and you will soon then realise why this is one of the nicest walks in cornwall.

 Porthgwarra and Porthcurno